Conor McGinn Alert Sample

 Address of donor: 1 Bedford Row, London WC1R 4BU

-Estimate of the probable value (or amount of any donation): One ticket to the Dublin Racing Festival, including flights and accommodation, total value £868.73
+Estimate of the probable value (or amount of any donation): One ticket to the Dublin Racing Festival, including flights and accommodation, value £868.73

-Destination of visit: Dublin
+Destination of visit: Ireland (Dublin)

-Dates of visit: 3-6 February 2024
+Dates of visit: 3 February 2024 to 6 February 2024

 Purpose of visit: To attend the Dublin Racing Festival.